Les pièges à éviter lorsqu’on (re)commence à s’entrainer (partie 2)

 • Short term (2-3 months);

-If you still don't know which goal to focus on or how to progress, consult an FKQ-approved kinesiologist to assist you.
-The professional will help you dose and guide you towards a game plan that suits you.
+If you still don't know which goal to focus on or how to make progress, consult a kinesiologist certified by the FKQ to guide you.
+The professional will help you pace yourself and direct you towards a game plan that suits you.

 Article written by: